List of Regular Show characters: Jeremy and Chad

-Carl Putter (voiced by Christopher Mcdonald) is CJ's father who appeared in "Daddy Issues".

 Lake Monsters

 The Lake Monsters only appear in the episode "Replaced" where they help Mordecai and Rigby sabotage Chad and Jeremy's chores.
 One of the monsters later starts a fight between them.
 They also appear in the online game "All Nighter" (with their designs being slightly altered) where they serve as obstacles.

 Jack Farley

 Jack Farley (voiced by Mark Hamill) is a man who appears to be a businessman, who first appears in "High Score" when he respects Mordecai and Rigby after they beat him in "Broken Bonez".
 He also made a cameo in "That's My Television".

+Gregg

+Gregg (voiced by Sam Marin) is a man who is first appeared in "Caveman".
+He was a caveman when Mordecai and Rigby found him in the cave, but when he was fully civilized, he basically became a human.
+Before being tested by Benson, Gregg asked the two if he could meet his old girlfriend Diane (voiced by Courtney Taylor).
+When they agreed, she ended up releasing the rest of the cavemen, and they destroyed most of the park.
+However, Mordecai, Rigby, and Gregg lead the tribe back to the meat locker, where Gregg and his tribe ended up getting frozen once again.

 Leon

 Leon (voiced by Steve Blum) is a homeless person and the park manager before Benson who appears in "Benson Be Gone".
 After Benson was fired by Susan, the new park manager, he met Leon.
 But when he is disgusted by Leon's careless lifestyle, he returns to the Park.
 Later, Leon sacrifices himself by driving into Susan in her giant form and ripping off the heels of her shoes, killing her too.